coffeepot-shaped lighthouse, known fondly to locals as "Bug Light," or

 Frank A. Grieder, a Maine native, became keeper in 1930.
 The

 Grieders brought their belongings from Maine to Plymouth in a Model A

 The thing that I used to get a big kick out of was when

 it came in foggy.
-We had a huge brass bell up on the tower, and
+We had a huge brass bell up on the tower, and it

-hammer.
-You'd wind and wind and all of a sudden it'd go "whammo!" and the whole tower
+wind and wind and all of a sudden it'd go "whammo!" and the whole tower

 would shake.
 You'd lie there at night and wonder, "How am I going to

 sleep?"
 And next thing you know you'd gotten used to it.
 And when the

 fog cleared and they shut the bell off, you woke up.

-At low tide you could walk around there and pick up lobsters
+At low tide you could walk around there and pick up

-kept your eye on the tide because it came up quite quickly.
+always kept your eye on the tide because it came up quite quickly.

 Fred Bohm, later at Deer Island Light in Boston Harbor, was

 keeper in the late 1930s into the 1940s.
-The historian Edward
+The historian Edward Rowe Snow

-a single year, including 36 Girl Scouts.
+including 36 Girl Scouts.

 One windy night Bohm heard a scream for help.
 He rushed

 out to see a woman swimming toward the lighthouse from her capsized

 boat.
 Not able to row to her in time, Bohm dove into the water and swam

 As she regained consciousness, the woman's first words

 you're lucky to be alive."
 Later that night the woman was safely ashore

 with borrowed clothes.

 In December 1942, Bohm and a companion were heading for the

-mainland to pick up provisions, but nearly drowned when their
+mainland to pick up provisions, but nearly drowned when their boat

-lost two fingers from frostbite.
+fingers from frostbite.

 Coast Guardsman Harry Salter was keeper at "The Bug" in 1944.

 He has written a booklet about his time at "The Bug," called simply Bug

 Light.
 Salter was at Duxbury Pier Light when the hurricane of

 September 1944 hit, battering the isolated station with 30-foot waves.
-He described the scene:

 The gigantic waves were hammering this stout little light

 station unmercifully.
-It shook so bad we had trouble keeping
+It shook so bad we had trouble keeping the oil

-against the light, then crashing up under the catwalk and tearing away at our boat
+light, then crashing up under the catwalk and tearing away at our boat

 that we had previously lashed high on the davits.

 U.S. Coast Guard photo

 Salter went out on the deck in an effort to secure the

 boat.
 A wave opened the trap door near him and Salter fell through.

-Fortunately another wave drove Salter against the ladder, and
+Fortunately another wave drove Salter against the ladder, and he was

-boat and watched the hurricane from inside the tower for the next few hours.
+the hurricane from inside the tower for the next few hours.
 He and the

 other keepers surveyed the damage later and found that the boat, the

 fog bell mechanism, and the outhouse were all gone.

 The lighthouse was automated in 1964 and the keepers

 were removed.
 A modern optic replaced the Fresnel lens.
 Over the next

 two decades Duxbury Pier Light fell victim to much vandalism and

 seabirds made themselves a home in the interior.

 In 1983, the lighthouse was slated by the Coast Guard to

 be replaced by a fiberglass tower much like the one that had replaced

 Boston Harbor's old Deer Island Lighthouse.
 The Coast Guard had

 estimated that a renovation of the current structure would have cost

 Aided by Congressman Gerry Studds, Senator Edward M.

 Part of the structure before

 U.S. Coast Guard photo

-Before the repainting of the tower's
+Before the repainting of

-sink on an inside wall.
+kitchen sink on an inside wall.

 |The Coast Guard sandblasted and

 painted the structure and did some repair work in 1983; the work was

 completed in 1985.
-The Coast Guard spent $100,000 to refurbish
+The Coast Guard spent $100,000 to refurbish the

-including the

 rebuilding of the roof and the catwalk.